-Does not meet requirements as derived from course objectives.
-No credit is given for the course.
+Does not meet requirements as derived from module objectives.
+No credit is given for the module.

-Grading System HP=High Pass; P=Pass; LP=Low Pass; F= Fail Technology Requirements
+Grading System HP=High Pass; P=Pass; LP=Low Pass; F= Fail

+Technology Requirements

-- Ability to use email to correspond. - Ability to access, create, and save documents in MS Word or standard.rtf (rich text format) - Ability to browse the Web - A reliable broadband Internet connection, either cable or DSL of at least 3 Mbpsdownload speed (constant) for adequate audio-video quality - An email address that will accept all emails, including attachments, from the domain name ssm.swiss - CPU Processor: 1.86Ghz Intel Core 2 Duo or faster processor (or equivalent) - RAM: 4GB or the highest recommended for the operating system - Hard drive: 1GB of available space or the highest recommended for the operatingsystem - Operating System: - Windows 10 (64-bit) - Only genuine, U.S.-English versions of Windows Operating Systems are supported - Alternate versions of Windows 10, such as Windows 10 (32-bit), WindowsRT, and Windows 10 S, are NOT supported. - Browser: - Google Chrome (v70.0 & above), Mozilla Firefox (v65.0 & above) and Edge(Chromium) (v79.0 & above) - o The Swiss School of Management Recommends using Google Chrome - Screen resolution: Must be 1024×768 or higher - Media: Web camera, microphone and speakers - Account Permission: Administrator-level account permissions are required higher), or a standard .rtf (rich text format)
+- Ability to use email to correspond. - Ability to access, create, and save documents in MS Word or standard.rtf (rich text format) - Ability to browse the Web - A reliable broadband Internet connection, either cable or DSL of at least 3 Mbps download speed (constant) for adequate audio-video quality - An email address that will accept all emails, including attachments, from the domain name ssm.swiss - CPU Processor: 1.86Ghz Intel Core 2 Duo or faster processor (or equivalent) - RAM: 4GB or the highest recommended for the operating system - Hard drive: 1GB of available space or the highest recommended for the operating system

+Operating System:

+- o Windows 10 (64-bit) - Only genuine, U.S.-English versions of Windows Operating Systems are supported - Alternate versions of Windows 10, such as Windows 10 (32-bit), Windows RT, and Windows 10 S, are NOT supported.

+Browser:

+- o Google Chrome (v70.0 & above), Mozilla Firefox (v65.0 & above) and Edge (Chromium) (v79.0 & above) - o The Swiss School of Management Recommends using Google Chrome - Screen resolution: Must be 1024×768 or higher - Media: Web camera, microphone and speakers - Account Permission: Administrator-level account permissions are required

-- Software:
+• Software:

-- A word processor that can create files with any of the following extensions:

-.doc (MS Word 2003), .docx (MS Word 2007 or

-- Adobe Reader version 9, 11, or DC (free download is available on theInternet) - The Swiss School of Management does not support Mobile Phone or Tablet devices other thanSurface Pro as detailed below.
+- o A word processor that can create files with any of the following extensions: - .doc (MS Word 2003), .docx (MS Word 2007 or higher), or a standard .rtf (rich text format) - o Adobe Reader version 9, 11, or DC (free download is available on the Internet) - The Swiss School of Management does not support Mobile Phone or Tablet devices other than Surface Pro as detailed below.